I'd Do Anything for Love (But I Won't Do That): Critical reception

 Critical reaction was mixed.
 AllMusic said that "Meat Loaf sells the borderline-campy lyrics with a full-throated vocal whose stirring sense of conviction brings out the heart hidden behind the clever phrases."
 Larry Flick from Billboard wrote that the song "has Mr. Loaf's emotionally charged vocal fronting a mammoth mix (and what sounds like a cast of thousands).
 Cohort Steinman gives it his all here, providing epic power chords, angelic backing choruses, a romance-laden duet with fellow MCA signee "Mrs. Loud", and anthemic pace changes calculated to raise every lighter in the arena."
 He also described it as "a glorious exercise in rock'n'roll excess."
-Alan Jones from Music Week gave it four out of five and named it Pick of the Week, commenting, "This "edited" epic still checks in at nearly eight minutes and inciudes ail the bombast you would expect whenever Meat and Jim Steinman meet.
+Alan Jones from Music Week gave it four out of five and named it Pick of the Week, commenting, "This "edited" epic still checks in at nearly eight minutes and includes all the bombast you would expect whenever Meat and Jim Steinman meet.
 It's way over the top, but that's part of its appeal and, as such, is destined to become a very large hit."
+Paul Moody from NME remarked that Meat Loaf "indulges in his old favourite trick of adapting a histrionic piano rock plodder to the epic heights of Romeo and Juliet" on the song.
 Matt Birkbeck from Rolling Stone called it a "guilty pleasure".

 British adventurer Bear Grylls cites this song as his inspiration to apply for selection into the SAS: "Enthusiasm and determination count for so much more than skills, brains or qualifications... and all this expressed itself to me through Meatloaf's song!".

 Performance

 The song reached number one in the charts in 28 countries.
 In most countries, it was Meat Loaf's first and only number one solo single.
 It was number one in the US for five weeks and sold over 1.4 million copies there.
-In the UK, it topped the singles chart, and at seven minutes and 52 seconds, "I'd Do Anything for Love" becoming the longest song on top there since The Beatles' hit "Hey Jude".
+In the UK, it topped the singles chart for seven weeks, and at seven minutes and 52 seconds, "I'd Do Anything for Love" becoming the longest song on top there since The Beatles' hit "Hey Jude".
 This was then broken when Oasis released their 1998 single "All Around the World", clocking in at 9 minutes and 38 seconds.

 In the United Kingdom, this was the biggest hit of 1993, selling 723,000 copies in 1993.
 As a result of its success, "Bat Out of Hell" was reissued in the UK, this time reaching the top ten (which it did not achieve on its first release in 1979), meaning Meat Loaf achieved the rare feat of having two singles in the UK top ten at the same time.

 Meat Loaf won a Grammy Award for Best Rock Vocal Performance, Solo for the song.
 In Germany, the song is the seventh best-selling pop hymn ever.